-We may watch you for a short time in the Radiology department.
+You may be watched for a short time in the Radiology department.
 If you are:

-- An outpatient: You will then be moved to a short-stay unit in the hospital. - An inpatient: You will be moved to your hospital unit.
+- An outpatient, you will then be moved to a short-stay unit in the hospital. - An inpatient, you will be moved to your hospital unit.